ppkantorski/Ultrahand-Overlay/README.md

 Ultrahand is a Tesla overlay that provides powerful functionality for managing files and directories on an SD card.
 It offers the following features:

-- Create Directories: Ultrahand allows you to effortlessly create directories on your SD card.
-Simply specify the directory path, and Ultrahand will create it for you.
+- Create Directories: Effortlessly create directories on your SD card by specifying the directory path.
+Ultrahand will handle the creation process for you.

-- Copy Files or Directories: With Ultrahand, you can easily copy files or directories from one location to another on your SD card.
-Just provide the source file or directory path and the destination file or directory path, and Ultrahand will handle the copying process seamlessly.
+- Copy Files or Directories: Easily copy files or directories from one location to another on your SD card.
+Just provide the source and destination paths, and Ultrahand will seamlessly handle the copying process.

-- Delete Files or Directories: Ultrahand simplifies file and directory deletion on your SD card.
-By specifying the file or directory path, Ultrahand will promptly remove it for you, making the deletion process hassle-free.
+- Delete Files or Directories: Simplify file and directory deletion on your SD card.
+By specifying the path of the file or directory you want to delete, Ultrahand promptly removes it, making the deletion process hassle-free.

-- Move Files or Directories: Ultrahand enables you to move files or directories between locations on your SD card effortlessly.
-Provide the source file or directory path and the destination directory path, and Ultrahand will take care of moving them, ensuring their seamless relocation.
+- Move Files or Directories: Seamlessly move files or directories between locations on your SD card.
+Provide the source path and the destination directory path, and Ultrahand takes care of the moving process, ensuring smooth relocation.

-- Modify INI Files: Ultrahand allows you to edit INI files on your SD card, giving you full control over your configurations.
-You can easily update existing key-value pairs, add new entries, or create new sections within the INI file using Ultrahand.
-Customize and tailor your INI files effortlessly with Ultrahand's intuitive interface.
+- Modify INI Files: Edit INI files on your SD card with ease.
+Take full control over your configurations by updating existing key-value pairs, adding new entries, or creating new sections within the INI file using Ultrahand.
+Customize and tailor your INI files effortlessly through its intuitive interface.

 Ultrahand provides a convenient command-line interface to perform these operations, allowing you to efficiently manage your files, directories, and INI files on an SD card.